 - Best Value Air Mattress – Intex

 How We Chose the Best Air Mattresses

-Our team of sleep specialists have reviewed more than 150 mattresses, using proprietary analysis and hands-on testing to establish easy-to-understand scores.
+Our team of Certified Sleep Science Coaches have reviewed more than 150 mattresses, using proprietary analysis and hands-on testing to establish easy-to-understand scores.
 The air mattresses in this article were subjected to similarly rigorous testing.
 While selecting the best air mattresses for this roundup, we focused especially on durability, support, and budget.
 When it comes to an air mattress, it’s crucial that our readers are knowledgable of the models that make for budget-friendly, long-term investments.